oniony/TMSU/README.md

   *Note: this release changes how symbolic links are handled.
 See below.*

-  * Using 'tag' or 'untag' on a symbolic link now tags/untags the target file by default, rather than the link.
-A new option --no-dereference restores previous behaviour of acting upon the link's path.
+  * Symbolic links are now followed by default.
+This means that if you tag a symbolic link, the target file is tagged instead.
+To instruct TMSU to not follow symbolic links (previous behaviour) use the new --no-dereference option on the relevant subcommands.
   * Added new setting `symlinkFingerprintAlgorithm` to allow the fingerprint algorithm for symbolic links to be configured separately to regular files.
   * By default duplicate files will now be reported when tagging.
 A new setting